evifree/MKKit/README.markdown

 ## MKKit ##

 The MKKit is an open source project that has several objects the help build apps easier and faster.
 The framework also includes several specialty view controllers, views, controls, table cells, and specialty libraries.

+The goal of MKKit is to provide a framework that makes creating apps a faster process.
+MKKit focuses on custom contols, custom views and commom controllers.

 ## Installing ##